[blog]_[iOS 14.5 and the Effects on Meta Advertising.]_[Blog Picture]

 Cost

-The costs vary largely by industry, seniority of prospect and location.
-All LinkedIn Ads work on Pay-Per-Click, Pay-Per-1000-Impressions or Cost-Per-Send for InMails.
-So there is always an auction running before the ad is shown or InMail sent and it depends on competitive bidding for those actions.
+Costs for this platform vary largely by industry, seniority or prospect, and location.
+All ads work on Pay-Per-Click, Pay-Per-1000-Impressions, or Cost-Per-Send for InMails.
+So there is always an auction running before the ad is shown or InMail is sent, and it depends on competitive bidding for those actions.
 As a result, it is more expensive to reach the most important decision-makers in the key industries.
-CPC tends to be around $2-$5 and Cost-Per-Send for InMail between $0.20-$1.
-We are now in the early days of the rise of LinkedIn Ads.
-Ever since Microsoft acquired LinkedIn in 2017, their ad platform is evolving rapidly and more and more B2B marketers are turning to LinkedIn Ads to generate leads.
-Thus, bid competition is likely to become more intense and cause ad spend to go up.
-The time is now to try LinkedIn Ads.
+CPC tends to be around $5.50-$6.50 as a global average, while the ROI is typically between 2-6x spend.
+Recently, LinkedIn has become a more expensive platform, especially for premium segments, but if your funnel downstream converts well, then the investment really can pay off.